About Treatment For Addictions and Substance Abuse :: Healing From The Inside Out

 Effective addiction treatment should, as an immediate goal, interrupt the cycle of use, and once the client is clear and clean, core issues surface and the the client or patient can be helped to identify the underlying causes of pain and suffering.
 Without this important step of understanding the trauma, events, complex feelings and emotions that drive the behaviors and the use of substances to manage and cope, treatment is rarely complete or successful.
 Connecting to the emotional issues that led to drug, alcohol and behavior addictions, and learning new, more effective ways to cope is key as the team and therapist monitors, encourages, and works with the patient to prevent relapse and self-destructive actions.

 It is common for the family of a client in treatment to participate in family counseling for the benefit of their loved-one in recovery to uncover dynamics that contribute to reinforcing problem behaviors.
-Sometimes important, previously unacknowledged feelings, emotions, events and behaviors need to be acknowledged during family sessions so that the client in treatment no longer has the burden of trying to self-manage or avoid family wounds.
-This can also give the recovering individual an opportunity to feel seen and heard by important family members.
+Sometimes important, previously unacknowledged feelings, emotions, events, secrets and behaviors need to be expressed during family sessions so that the client in treatment no longer has the burden of trying to self-manage or avoid family wounds.
+This can also give the recovering individual an opportunity to feel “seen” and “heard” by important family members.
 On a practical level, therapy sessions may also include future goal-setting, strengths discovery, self-esteem building and positive lifestyle changes.